Miladiir/cloudflared-wget/README.md

 Docker Healthcheck ready cloudflared
 ===

-I didnt get the HEALTHCHECK instruction in the Dockerfile to work for some reason.
-An example on how to implement the actual healthcheck is included in the docker-compose.yml.
+Use the integrated healthcheck located at /bin/docker-healthcheck.sh to check the metrics /ready endpoint.

+This increases image size by a lot unfortunately.
+I couldn't get busybox wget to work inside the cloudflared image by itself, so I opted to copy the cloudflared binary into busybox instead.
+This also increases the attack surface of the container, which is not ideal.

 Things to note:
 - Rebuild as soon as upstream pushes new changes.